14โ€“21 minutes

 Role in Soil Structure

 Subsoil plays a key role in maintaining the overall structure of the soil.
 Its compactness helps in binding the soil layers together, reducing the risk of erosion.
-This structural integrity is key for preventing the loss of topsoil and maintaining the health of the entire soil profile.
+This structural integrity is key to preventing the loss of topsoil and maintaining the health of the entire soil profile.

 Subsoil also contributes to the formation of natural barriers that slow down water movement.
 It reduces the risk of flooding and soil erosion.